How to Take Peptides: What Are the Benefits of Oral Supplements?The Benefits of Oral Peptides Versus Injections

 KPV (Lysine, Proline, Valine)

 KPV is a peptide that is naturally produced in the body.
-It is found in the hormone alpha-MSH.
-This relatively newer peptide is an alpha melanocyte-stimulating hormone.
-The latest research on hormones in this class have shown immune- modulating and anti-inflammatory effects.
-KPV has many uses with both auto-immune and inflammatory conditions.
+It is found in the hormone alpha-MSH, a relatively newer peptide that is an alpha-melanocyte-stimulating hormone.
+The latest research on hormones in this class has shown immune-modulating and anti-inflammatory effects.
+KPV has many uses in both auto-immune and inflammatory conditions.

-This peptide comes as a cream, injectable, and oral capsules.
-The route of administration depends on what area needs to be targeted.
-KPV works very well as a topical cream for things such as acne, eczema and psoriasis.
+This peptide comes as a cream, injectable, and oral capsule.
+The route of administration depends on the area to be targeted.
+KPV works very well as a topical cream for acne, eczema, and psoriasis.
 In an oral form, it can help with ulcerative colitis, irritable bowel syndrome, and Crohn’s disease.
 The injectable is used for an overall systemic anti-inflammatory effect.

 Anti-Inflammatory

-An overwhelming body of clinical evidence suggests that KPV exerts its strong anti-inflammatory properties through various important mechanisms.
+An overwhelming body of clinical evidence suggests that KPV exerts its anti-inflammatory solid properties through various important mechanisms.
 KPV exerts its anti-inflammatory function inside cells, where it inactivates inflammatory pathways.
-KPV can enter the cell and interacts directly with inflammatory signaling molecules.
-It enters the nucleus of the cell and once it’s there, it can inhibit the inflammatory substances and molecules.
+KPV can enter the cell and interact directly with inflammatory signaling molecules.
+It enters the cell’s nucleus, and once it’s there, it can inhibit the inflammatory substances and molecules.
 This leads us to the many benefits KPV has on the gut.

-KPV can stop the proinflammatory mechanisms in both intestinal epithelial cells and immune cells.
-It can interact directly with immune cells which can reduce inflammation.
+KPV can stop the proinflammatory mechanisms in intestinal epithelial and immune cells.
+It can interact directly with immune cells, which can reduce inflammation.
 KPV significantly decreased inflammation in colitis.
 It decreases the inflammatory response by inhibiting proinflammatory cytokine (molecule) synthesis and secretion.
 KPV may help in the case of IBDs through inhibited immune responses.
 (27)

 Anti-Microbial